Personalising cancer care with digital cancer PROMs

 - Boosting patient engagement – The Cancer Companion app helps healthcare providers achieve higher response rates, lower costs, and better patient engagement.

-- The future of digital health – Emerging digital solutions will play a huge role in improving patient outcomes and streamlining healthcare delivery, in the future
+- The future of digital health – Emerging digital solutions will play a huge role in improving patient reported outcomes in cancer care and streamlining healthcare delivery, in the future.